-- GENERAL:Sketch and plaster model of coin design are required.
+A sketch and a pair of plaster models of the coin design are required.

-All ages and nationalities are eligible for the entry.
-Entrants do not have to be professionals, but please take notice that entrants should be qualified for submitting a pair of plaster models at the final stage.
+All ages and nationalities are eligible to enter.
+Entrants do not have to be professionals, but please take notice that entrants should be capable of submitting a pair of plaster models at the final stage.

-Any students who are registered at any schools and were born on or after August 31, 1978 are qualified for the entry.
+Any student who is registered at any school and was born on or after August 31, 1979 is qualified to enter.

-Most excellent work (1 work): 500,000 yen, an award plaque and a medal based on your design
+Most Excellent Work (1 award): 500,000 yen, an award plaque, and a medal based on your design

-Excellent work (1 work): 200,000 yen, an award plaque and a medal based on your design
+Excellent Work (1 award): 200,000 yen, an award plaque, and a medal based on your design

 Note: The prizes may not be granted if no works deserve the awards.

-The jury will select a prizewinning work from designs submitted by entrants.
+The jury will select a prizewinning work from the designs submitted by entrants.

-Note: Jury’s special award will be granted to the works submitted by entrants whose remarkable performance in the future is expected.
+Note: The Jury's Special Award will be granted to works submitted by entrants who show outstanding promise for the future.

 I. Common to both GENERAL and STUDENT categories

-- Each entrant may set a theme freely for his/her work.
+- Each entrant may adopt whatever theme he/she wishes for his/her work.

-- Works for entry are limited to ones unpublished and original.
+- Works for entry must be unpublished and original.

-- Each entrant may submit up to three works to GENERAL and STUDENT categories altogether.
+- Each entrant may submit up to three works in total in the GENERAL and STUDENT categories combined.

-- Designs must be drawn in accordance with the follwing way;
+- Designs must be drawn in accordance with the following specifications:

-- Designs must be drawn in two circles of 120mm in a diameter (The obverse design should be in the left and the reverse design should be in the right) on a sheet of 210mm X 297mm (A4) size paper.
+- Designs must be drawn in two circles 120 mm in diameter (the obverse design should be on the left and the reverse design should be on the right) on a sheet of 210 mm × 297 mm (A4) paper.

 - Any drawing materials are acceptable.

-- Designs must not be crumbled or folded.
+- Designs may not be creased or folded.

-- Entrants qualified for the final stage will be required to submit a pair of plaster models which are made on the basis of the selected designs at the preliminary stage.
+- Entrants who qualify for the final stage will be required to submit a pair of plaster models made on the basis of the designs selected at the preliminary stage.

 - Plaster models should be engraved designs on a plaster base with an internal diameter of 120 mm.
-Further details will be informed to the qualified entrants later.
+Qualified entrants will be notified of further details later.

-- Entrants may ask another persons to make plaster models for them at their own expense if it is difficult for them to make plaster models by themselves.
+- Entrants may ask other persons to make plaster models for them at their own expense if it is difficult for them to make such models themselves.

-- The works (designs and plaster models) submitted to the Competition are not returned to the entrants.
+- Works (designs and plaster models) submitted to the Competition will not be returned to the entrants.

-- Entrants take the responsibility of sending the works to the described address and bear the expense.
-Japan Mint is not responsible for any damages of the works caused under the shipment.
+- Entrants are responsible for sending works to the designated address at their own expense.
+The Japan Mint is not responsible for any damage to works during shipment.

-The Mint could utilize designs and/or plaster models of the works for the following purposes:
+- The Japan Mint shall hold the copyright to submitted works.
+The Mint may utilize designs and/or plaster models of the works for the following purposes:

 - Production and sales of medals

-- Posting on the Mint's website and the brochures with regard to the ICDC
+- Posting on the Japan Mint Web site and in brochures about the ICDC

-- In case that disputes with third persons occur over copy rights and any other rights in regard to the submitted works, the entrants shall be blamed for the disputes and shall solve them.
+- In the event that a dispute with a third person occurs concerning copyright or any other rights in regard to the submitted works, the entrants shall bear responsibility for such disputes and shall resolve them themselves.

-- The submitted works might be revised when Japan Mint uses them for the designs of medals.
+- Submitted works may be revised if the Japan Mint uses them for medal designs.

-- The prizewinners should submit their photographic portraits and personal resumes at the request from the Mint that has the validity to utilize them for the purposes as described on 3.
+- Prizewinners shall submit photographic portraits and personal resumes at the request of the Japan Mint, which has the right to utilize them for the purposes described in (3) above.

-- Japan Mint cannot accept any inquiries referring to the results of the competition.
+- The Japan Mint cannot accept any inquiries concerning the results of the competition.

-Please attach your paper on the reverse side of your sketches and send to the address described below.
-The paper should be written in Japanese or English and consist of:
+Please attach a paper containing your information to the reverse side of your sketches and send them to the address given below.
+The information should be written in Japanese or English and consist of: